exonum/exonum-doc/src/architecture/consensus.md

 participants in the network may behave abnormally.
-The Exonum consensus algorithm assumes the worst; it operates under the assumption that any individual node or even a group of nodes in the blockchain network can crash or can be compromised by a resourceful adversary (say, a hacker or a corrupt administrator).
+The Exonum consensus algorithm assumes the worst; it operates under the assumption that any individual node or even a group of nodes in the blockchain network can crash or be compromised by a resourceful adversary (say, a hacker or a corrupt administrator).
 This threat model is known in computer science as [Byzantine faults][wiki:bft];